mohamed2020m/Anatomy-backend/README.md

 # Terraviva Quiz Generator

-Currently, this model has two main fonctions,
+Currently, This project has two main components,
 - Generating description of an object 3D
 - and generation of a Quiz from a document.